Tax Planning in Dallas, TX

 • $21,900 for head of household

 When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
 The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Dallas, TX can work with you to decide whether using the standard deduction or itemizing is more advantageous.
+A financial planner in Dallas, TX can assist in determining whether taking the standard deduction or itemizing is more suitable.

 • Review Your Retirement Accounts —